The General Board

 Board member since 2016

-Paula Litvachky is director of the Centre for Legal and Social Studies’ Justice and Security programme area.
+Paula Litvachky is Executive Director of the Argentinian NGO, Centre for Legal and Social Studies .
 She trained as a criminal lawyer, and has extensive research and project coordination experience in criminal justice issues.
 Paula has overseen research, public policy advocacy and litigation relating to citizen security, police and prison violence, and criminal justice policy.

 Paula has worked for a number of years on the promotion and implementation of the Optional Protocol to the Convention Against Torture (OPCAT) in Argentina, both nationally and provincially, as well as on the development of national prevention mechanisms in the region.
 She is currently pursuing doctorate study in human rights at the Universidad de Lanus, Argentina.